 So yes, I’d say that in this case, simplicity is the best part of this pedal’s design.
 The Decibel features just one singular ‘Boost’ dial which controls the device’s completely transparent tone alteration.
 Wampler has also included buffer technology here, to prevent any of your powerful high end being lost.

 The other cool thing about the Decibel V2 is its miniature size – Which is 1.5″ x 3.5″ x 1.5″ to be precise.
 This device is so tiny you’ll barely notice it on your pedalboard or in your gear bag, meaning it’s incredibly portable.
-As well as this, Wampler have included true bypass circuitry, so you don’t need to worry about any tone drainage when the device isn’t switched on.
+As well as this, Wampler has included true bypass circuitry, so you don’t need to worry about any tone drainage when the device isn’t switched on.

 Overall, the Decibel V2 is best for guitarists that prefer simplicity rather than too much choice, for the price, this unit does its job very well.
 Just remember, it’s so small it won’t take batteries, so don’t forget your charger!